Canadian system of soil classification: Brunisolic Order

 This order includes all soils that have developed B horizons but do not meet the requirements of any of the orders described previously.
 Many Brunisolic soils have brownish B horizons without much evidence of clay accumulation, as in Luvisolic soils, or of amorphous materials, as in Podzolic soils.
 With time and stable environmental conditions, some Brunisolic soils will evolve to Luvisolic soils; others, to Podzolic soils.
-Covering almost 790 000 km2 (8.6%) of Canada's land area, Brunisolic soils occur in association with other soils in all regions south of the permafrost zone.
+Covering almost 790,000 km2 (8.6%) of Canada's land area, Brunisolic soils occur in association with other soils in all regions south of the permafrost zone.

 Four great groups are distinguished on the basis of organic matter enrichment in the A horizon and acidity.
 Melanic Brunisols have an Ah horizon at least 10 cm thick and a pH above 5.5.
 They occur commonly in southern Ontario and Quebec.
 Eutric Brunisols have the same basic properties as Melanic Brunisols, except that the Ah horizon, if any, is less than 10 cm thick.
 Sombric Brunisols have an Ah horizon at least 10 cm thick, and are acid and their pH is below 5.5.
 Dystric Brunisols are acidic and do not have an Ah horizon 10 cm thick.

+All four of these great groups have eluviated subgroups in which an Ae horizon is present but the B horizon has insufficient accumulation of amorphous material or clay to classify the soil as Podzolic or Luvisolic.

 Regosolic Order

 These soils are too weakly developed to meet the limits of any other order.
 The absence or weak development of genetic horizons may result from a lack of time for development or from instability of materials.
 The properties of Regosolic soils are essentially those of the parent material.
 Two great groups are defined.
 Regosols consist essentially of C horizons.
 Humic Regosols have an Ah horizon at least 10 cm thick.
-Regosolic soils cover about 73 000 km2 (0.8%) of Canada's land area.
+Regosolic soils cover about 73,000 km2 (0.8%) of Canada's land area.